goytia54/life-coaching/background-and-biases.md

 # Background And Biases
+* Very loving and supporting parents and family
   * Father was born in Mexico but raised in the United States of America, mechanic
   * Mother was born in the United States of America, bookkeeper
 * Child sexual abuse victim/survivor
 * Anxiety (take medication daily)
 * Raised following the practices of The Church of Jesus Christ of Latter-day Saints